paulscherrerinstitute/gitutils/Readme.md

-    fork                Creates a fork from the repository. login               Fetches the gitlab token (saved in ~/.gitutils_token). merge               Creates a request to merge the defined fork to the original repository.
+    fork                Creates a fork from the repository. login               Fetches the gitlab token (saved in ~/.gitutils_token). merge               Creates a request to merge the defined fork to the original repository. setrole             Sets the role for a specific user on a specific group or project (or multiple)
 ```

 > To see the gitutils help message use: ```> gitutils -h```.
 If not specified otherwise the default endpoint is ```https://git.psi.ch```.